How prepared are you?

 - Number of employee’s and languages for personnel assessments

-For Small Medium Enterprise organisations, we provide a fixed price GDPR Essentials workshop engagement.
+For Small Medium Enterprise organisations, we provide a fixed price GDPR Fundamentals workshop engagement.
 The output provides visibility of your organisational specific GDPR roadmap from which you can decide to:

 - Kick off a program you execute in-house.